ericberget/character-studio-react/README.md

 └── main.tsx           # App entry point
 ```

+## Background Removal

+The app includes background removal functionality that works in two ways:

+### Current Implementation (Gemini Flash 2.5)
+- Uses Gemini Flash 2.5 to remove backgrounds from generated characters
+- Processes images through AI to isolate the character
+- Creates transparent PNG images with alpha channel
+- Automatically downloads the transparent version
+- Works with your existing Gemini API key

+### Future Enhancement (Google Imagen)
+- For even better background removal, you can set up Google Cloud Imagen
+- Requires Google Cloud Project ID and proper authentication
+- Provides professional-grade background removal
+- Set `VITE_GOOGLE_CLOUD_PROJECT_ID` in your `.env` file

+### How to Use Background Removal
+1. Generate your character set as usual
+2. Click "Remove Background" on any character
+3. Wait for processing (shows loading spinner)
+4. The transparent background image will automatically download as PNG
+5. Subsequent clicks will download the cached version

 ## Important Notes

 - **API Key Security**: Never commit your `.env` file.
 The API key should be kept secret.
 - **Rate Limits**: Google Gemini API has usage limits.
 Monitor your usage in the Google Cloud Console.
+- **Background Removal**: Uses AI processing, so results may vary.
+For best results, use characters with clear backgrounds.
 - **Image Generation**: This app uses Gemini for image analysis and description.
 For actual image generation, you may need to integrate with additional services like DALL-E, Midjourney, or Stable Diffusion.

 ## Development Commands